OpenSPP/documentation/docs/user_guide/index.md

 # User guide

 This User Guide serves as a detailed manual for the utilization and navigation of OpenSPP.
 It is designed to offer clear, step-by-step instructions and essential tips for users of varying expertise levels.
-The guide aims to facilitate a thorough understanding and proficient use of the system's features.
+The guide aims to facilitate a thorough understanding and proficient use of the OpenSPP's features.

 - [Access Management](access_management)
 - [Audit Log](audit_log)